 These are traditional characteristics of Ipswich’s First Period houses (built between 1640 and 1725).
-Behind the Caleb Lord house is another very early house that was torn down, and for a long time a vacant lot remained.
+To its west of the Caleb Lord house is another very early house that was torn down, and for a long time a vacant lot remained.
 You can see that it was a double house, two houses joined together.

 The Jacob Manning house, corner of High and Manning

-The Art of the Americas wing at Boston’s Museum of Fine Arts features the second-floor framing of the Manning house built in Ipswich about 1692 across Manning Street from the house above.
+The Art of the Americas wing at the MFA (Boston’s Museum of Fine Arts features the second-floor framing of the Manning house built in Ipswich about 1692 across Manning Street from the house above.
 When it was razed in 1925, the timber frame was preserved and put on display at the Museum.

 occupied by the North Shore Mall in Peabody.
 Read more about the Manning House display.